Conforming Loan Limits For 2023: A Complete Guide

 How Do Conforming Loan Limits Work?

 The conforming loan limit is set by the Housing and Economic Recovery Act (HERA) and designated by each county.
 The FHFA bases each year’s restrictions on their House Price Index report.
 Most counties will be assigned the national baseline limit, which reflects the change in the average U.S. home price.

 Because the FHFA uses the House Price Index to determine the following year’s loan limits, the annual loan increases in loan limits are automatic.
 Each time home prices rise, the FHFA reacts by increasing mortgage limits.
 This helps the mortgage industry naturally fluctuate with the housing industry.

 Some areas that satisfy requirements for higher maximum conforming loan limits will be assigned higher limits.
 This is typically true in notably expensive metropolises where the local median home value exceeds the baseline conforming loan limit by at least 115%.

-If your home exceeds the conforming loan limit, you have a couple of options.
-You can pay a higher down payment to ensure you’re not borrowing more than the conforming loan limit.
-Additionally, you may be eligible for a Federal Housing Administration (FHA) loan.
-With an FHA loan, you can take out a conforming loan and then take out an FHA loan to cover the difference in home value.
+If your home exceeds the conforming loan limit, you have one option.
+You can pay a higher down payment to ensure you're not borrowing more than the conforming loan limit.

 Benefits Of Staying Within The Conforming Loan Limits